 An online induction for the MBA students will be provided in the Canvas VLE.
 This will be made available to students when they have paid for their first module, and no later than two weeks prior to starting their first module.
-The orientation is being developed collaboratively between HEP-UK and GU, and is intended to have several sections including:
+The orientation is intended to have several sections including:

 - Welcome to the University (from the VC)

 - Overview of the programme

-- · Rules and regulations
+- Rules and regulations

 - Support services

 - Academic skills

 - How to use the Canvas VLE